GITMCode/GITM/README.md

 cd GITM
 ```

 3\.
-Configure the Fortran compiler (version 10)
+Configure the Fortran compiler and download external electrodynamics library
+(gfortran versions 10+)

 ```shell
 ./Config.pl -install -earth -compiler=gfortran10
 ```

 The biggest issue with the above command is that it assumes that you
-have the gfortran (version 10) compiler and things like mpif90 work
+have the gfortran (version 10+) compiler and things like mpif90 work
 ok.
 If you don't have gfortran and mpif90, then you need to get these
 things for your computer.
 If you have version 9 or before for gfortran,
 you can do:

-3b\.
-Configure the Fortran compiler (version 9 or below)

 ```shell
 ./Config.pl -install -earth -compiler=gfortran